anasalbahriii/F26-ECSE395-ama456/Lab 3/playing_with_sensors.md

 **Combining with Lab 2.** I defined the onboard LED at the top of the file, set it as an output in `setup()`, and added an `if` and `else` in the main loop.
 On contact the board prints `Touch detected!` and turns the LED on.
 On release it prints `No touch detected...` and turns the LED off.

-## Videos

-- `potentiometer-demo.mp4` shows the circuit, the knob turning, and the voltage changing.
-- `touch-demo.mp4` shows the circuit, the serial output, and the LED switching with contact.

 ## Reflection and Time Reporting

 **1. How long did this take?**